What should you do if your digital content is stolen?

 - Try to contact the website owner.
 The website that stole my content didn’t have a contact or about page.
 Everything on their website appeared stolen.
 There’s no way you can be allergic to foods higher in nickel, diabetic and have an outstanding southern cooking rib recipe.
 Since there was no tangible way to contact them, we resorted to step 2.

-- Sara used her technical magic to conduct a whois search on the website’s domain.
+- Stevie used his technical magic to conduct a whois search on the website’s domain.
 Through that search, we learned the domain registrar, or company that sells domain names was godaddy and the website was hosted through the hosting company Choopa.

 - File a DMCA violation claim with the hosting company.
 The Digital Millennium Copyright Act or DMCA protects content creators by copywriting our work in the United States.
 If you feel your copyright has been infringed, you can file a DMCA takedown notice claim with the hosting company.
 In my instance, I had to prove how long I’ve been creating my content, identify that I’d published my post prior on my own website and provide links identifying the content on the blog copying my story and photographs or otherwise infringing on my copyrights.